-Because the DG encapsulates the whole process that DNT targets to attack the developing brain, we have proposed that monitoring the DG is a valuable and effective tool for detecting the target cell population of DNT and its irreversibility in vivo using rodent animals.
-For example, we have found that developmental exposure of rats to aflatoxin B1 targets GABAergic interneurons expressing nAChR in the DG to suppress the proliferation of type-3 NPCs; ethanol suppressed synaptic plasticity by over-activating microglia; and glycidol targets the newly generating nerve terminals of immature granule cells, resulting in the suppression of late-stage hippocampal neurogenesis [16–18].
+Because the DG encapsulates the whole process involved in DNT of the developing brain, we propose that monitoring the DG is a valuable and effective tool for detecting target cell populations of DNT and its irreversibility in vivo using rodents.
+For example, we found that developmental exposure of rats to aflatoxin B1 targets GABAergic interneurons expressing nAChR in the DG to suppress proliferation of type-3 NPCs.
+Similarly, ethanol suppressed synaptic plasticity by over-activating microglia, while glycidol targeted the newly generating nerve terminals of immature granule cells, resulting in suppression of late-stage hippocampal neurogenesis.16–18

-This study was carried out to disclose the potential target cells and mechanisms involved in the disruption of neurodevelopment in rat offspring after maternal IMI exposure from GD 6 to weaning day and its potential reversibility with the exposure scheme of the Organization for Economic Co-operation and Development (OECD) guideline for the testing of chemicals (Test No. 426: Developmental Neurotoxicity Study) [19].
-For these purposes, the hippocampal neurogenesis of offspring as an endpoint was examined with hippocampus-related behaviors, the distribution, population, proliferation, apoptosis, and synaptic plasticity of granule cell lineages in the SGZ/GCL, and the population changes of GABAergic interneurons in the DG hilus, and oxidative stress and acetylcholinesterase (AChE) activity levels in the hippocampus.
+This study was carried out to disclose potential target cells and mechanisms involved in the disruption of neurodevelopment in rat offspring after maternal IMI exposure from GD 6 to weaning day, as well as its potential reversibility with the exposure scheme provided by the Organization for Economic Co-Operation and Development (OECD) Guidelines for the Testing of Chemicals (Test No. 426: Developmental Neurotoxicity Study).19 For these purposes, the hippocampal neurogenesis of offspring was examined as an endpoint along with hippocampus-related behaviors including the distribution, population, proliferation, apoptosis, and synaptic plasticity of granule cell lineages in the SGZ/GCL; population changes of GABAergic interneurons in the DG hilus; and oxidative stress and acetylcholinesterase (AChE) activity levels in the hippocampus.

 Discussion

-In the present study, as treatment effects of IMI on maternal rats, the food consumption was decreased during the gestation, and water consumption was decreased during the 1st and 3rd week of gestation and during the 2nd and 3rd week of lactation at 750 ppm.
-With regard to the treatment effects on offspring, male pups at 750 ppm decreased BW during the period from PND 9 to PND 21 and then recovered.
-However, there were no observed clinical signs in gait and behaviors in dams and/or offspring.
-Therefore, it was considered that the 750-ppm IMI in diet was reasonable as the highest test dose to show slight effects on dams or offspring for detecting DNT, in accordance with the recommendation in the OECD guideline for the testing of chemicals (Test No. 426: Developmental Neurotoxicity Study) [19].
+In response to 750-ppm IMI exposure in the present study, maternal rats displayed decreased food consumption during gestation, decreased water consumption during the first and third weeks of gestation, and decreased water consumption during the second and third weeks of lactation.
+Regarding exposure effects on offspring, following exposure to 750-ppm IMI, male pups had decreased BW from PND 9 to PND 21 that subsequently recovered.
+However, there were no observed clinical signs for gait or other behaviors of dams or offspring.
+Therefore, 750-ppm IMI in diet was considered a reasonable highest test dose to show slight effects on dams or offspring for detecting DNT, in accordance with the recommendation in the OECD Guidelines for the Testing of Chemicals (Test No. 426: Developmental Neurotoxicity Study).19